readchina/readchina.github.io/README.md

 Our new website is currently located at `https://readchina.github.io` and build using [GitHub pages](https://pages.github.com).
 We use the excellent Jekyll version of the ["Forty" theme](https://github.com/andrewbanchich/forty-jekyll-theme) originally by [HTML5 UP](https://html5up.net/).

 ## Requirements
-To preview and work on the website on your computer you need to have ruby `2` and jekyll `4` installed.
+To preview and work on the website on your computer you need to have ruby `2.4.0` or higher  (better to have v3.0.1) and jekyll `4` installed.
 If you run into issues with your installation please check the full [installation](https://jekyllrb.com/docs/installation/macos/) instructions by jekyll.

 If you maintain multiple sites, we recommend using [rbenv](https://github.com/rbenv/rbenv) to manage the parallel installation of mutliple ruby environments.